Publius-Huldah's Blog

 5. What should you learn from this paper?

 a) When you hear people talking about The Constitution, don’t believe a word they say.
 They are usually wrong.
-That includes the lawyers, judges & law professors who spout off on TV.
-(Remember, they were educated by people like Professor Glashausser!)
-So, you must look it up yourself in The Federalist Papers.
+You must look it up yourself in The Federalist Papers.
 Mary E. Webster makes it easy.
 She has “translated” The Federalist Papers into modern English.
 They are now easy to understand.
-YOU can learn the “original intent” of every clause in Our Constitution!
-Then YOU can educate everyone within your spheres of influence.
-(You will also amaze your friends and confuse & confound our enemies.)

 July 16, 2010